I had written earlier about how to use research to understand pains and problems of your customers.

 Donald Miller has studied several hundreds of Hollywood Blockbusters.
 He has then essenced the success framework of the hit movies into a story telling framework.

 He uses the success formula to sell brands on the web.
-The goal is better clarity in messaging and all the ingredients needed for persuading the customer to buy immediately.
+The result is better clarity in messaging and all the ingredients needed for persuading the customer to buy immediately.

 A Character usually the hero/ your customer